What is a quad bike or quadricycle? As a rule, quad bikes are a type of motorcycle with four large low-pressure tyres.

 Drivers are usually straddled on the front seat of a road legal ATV and get steering control from the handlebar.
 If yours got designed to carry passengers then you can have pillion riders seated on it.

 What happens if you build your own quad bike or modify an original version?
-In this case you would need to get DVLA certify the bike and confirm the number of passengers allowed.
+In this case, you would need to get the DVLA to certify the bike and confirm the number of passengers allowed.

 What is the quad bikes law for wearing a crash helmet?
 If you are driving your quad bike on a public road you do not have to wear a safety crash helmet.

 But, because you are not restrained by a seat belt, the police in the United Kingdom recommend wearing a safety crash helmet.
 The same applies to pillion passengers but it is not a legal requirement.

 Note: Failing to wear a helmet while driving a quad bike in Northern Ireland can result in a fine up to £500.

 Lighter quad bike classifications must also meet maximum power and speed restrictions.
 Light quad bike laws for construction requirements are the same as a motor tricycle or a 3 wheel moped.

 The legal age to drive quad bikes has an exception.
 It applies to those who are age 16 years if they receive, or have applied for, the enhanced rate of the mobility component of PIP.